ironmanfpv/Question-Visualizer-for-Monocle/README.md

 ## Download Code IDE and installations  ##

-1. Install Node.
+1. Install Python.
-2. Install python.
+2. Install VS code and all its relevant extensions.
-3. Install VS code and all its relevant extensions Extensions : Python, node, Brilliant AR Studio etc.
+        Extensions : Python, node, Brilliant AR Studio etc.
-4. Run a copy of this project from GitHub repository.
+3. Run a copy of this project from GitHub repository.
-5. Under script.js, key in your Client ID and API keys.
+4. Under script.js, key in your Client ID and API keys.
-6. Under download.js, key in your Sheet ID and Sheet Range.
+5. Under download.js, key in your Sheet ID and Sheet Range.
-7. Under upload.js, key in your Sheet ID and Sheet Range.
+6. Under upload.js, key in your Sheet ID and Sheet Range.

 ## Procedure to test if data is fetched ##